omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 parameters /SILENT and /VERYSILENT.

 Fill the installer package fields regarding silence parameter and return codes.
-There is a Inno Setup page with the return values (URL?).
+There is a Inno Setup page with the return values.
 Add the page URL to package corresponding field.

 # Windows Defender